inception-health/platform-technical-challenge/readme.md

 ## Assignment

-* Using the tools and language of your choice, write code that deploys the two applications in `app/` using a single command.
+* Using the tools and language of your choice, write code that deploys the application provided in `app/` using a single command.
-* We request that you not use ec2 directly for your solution.
-An acceptable usage example is a fargate cluster in which ec2 instances are managed by aws.
 * The backend service should be accessiable via https over the public internet.
-* The checkin event handler should be triggered regularly.
+* The checkin event handler should be triggered regularly by an automated process.
 * You should not need to make changes to the application code.
+However you may find you want to write additional supporting code.
 * The single command from the user can (and likely will) call a longer shell script, or other configuration management code.
 * The script should output the address of the `backend` api.
 * Your credentials are attached (including the assigned region).
 You have admin access to the account.
 Have fun.
+* We ask that you not use ec2 directly for your solution.
+However, something like a fargate cluster in which ec2 instances are managed by aws is okay.

 ## Evaluation Criteria